sarahhagstrom/chrome-aliaser/README.md

 ## A few particulars

-<i>If more tokens are entered for a URL than the number of expected parameters, all tokens will be lumped together and applied to the final parameter.</i>
+<i>If more tokens are entered for an alias than it expects, all tokens will be lumped together and applied to the final parameter.</i>

 So for example, `a m 1443 Alabama St SF`<br>
 will take you to `https://maps.google.com/maps?q=1443%20Alabama%20St%20SF` without complaint